 The Southeastern Journalism Conference hosts the annual “Best of the South” contest for member institutions.
 Entries must be submitted electronically for all categories.

 C. One school, one entry per category, plus.
 Each school is allowed to submit one entry per category.
-However, if a school did not enter any one of the individual categories (Nos.
-1-22), that school may submit two entries in another individual category. (does not include the school categories — Nos.
-23-30).
+However, if a school enters fewer than all 21 individual categories, it may submit two entries in one individual category.
+In all cases, however, the one student, one entry rule still applies.

 D. Multiple authors.
 Individual entries written by more than one student are acceptable.
 If a single entry is submitted by more than one student, as in the case of co-authors, double bylines or co-producers, the single entry is considered to be each of the student’s one allowable entry.
 In any category in which the entry or entries contain a byline with multiple authors, at least one of the authors must be on all of the articles entered.
 All bylines on a story must be listed with each entry in this category.

 E. Eligible media.
-The SEJC contest accepts items written or produced by students that were published, aired or distributed by any newspaper, magazine, website, radio station or TV station listed in the current issue of the Gale Directory of Publications and Broadcast Media or Editor & Publisher International Yearbook.
+The SEJC contest accepts items written or produced by students that were published, aired or distributed by any newspaper, magazine, website, radio station or TV station.
+No categories are limited to work for campus publications or campus stations except for the school categories.

-Items that appeared on websites are also acceptable if the website is connected to a newspaper, magazine, radio station or TV station or is a stand-alone news site officially sanctioned by a campus department of journalism or mass communication.
+Items that appeared on websites are acceptable if the website is connected to a newspaper, magazine, radio station or TV station or is a stand-alone news site officially sanctioned by a campus department of journalism or mass communication.

-J. Notification of finalists.
+I. Notification of finalists.
 In advance of the SEJC convention, advisers will be emailed a list of students at their school who are contest finalists so those students (or their representative) may be present at the convention to pick up their awards.

 L. Attendance at conference.
 SEJC member schools that were not represented at the two most recent annual conventions are ineligible to compete in this year’s Best of the South.
 If they are represented at the next convention, they will be eligible to compete next year.
-Those schools that have not attended but have participated in the conference through substantial volunteer judging, conference planning or event coordination will be considered on a case-by-case basis at the description of the SEJC officers.
+Those schools that have not attended but have participated in the conference through substantial volunteer judging, conference planning or event coordination will be considered on a case-by-case basis at the discretion of the SEJC officers.